nhauzenb/SGPE-ATSE-ECNM11049/readme.md

 We are thankful to Gary Koop, who previously taught this course and developed the core teaching materials for this class!

-### Contact Information
+### Teaching Team

-**Lecturer & Course Organiser:** Niko Hauzenberger (niko.hauzenberger@strath.ac.uk)
+**Lecturer & Course Organiser:** Niko Hauzenberger (niko.hauzenberger@strath.ac.uk; https://nhauzenb.github.io/)

-**Lecturer:** Ping Wu (ping.wu@strath.ac.uk)
+**Lecturer:** Ping Wu (ping.wu@strath.ac.uk; https://pingwu.org/)

 **Tutor:** [...] (x.y@strath.ac.uk)

 **Office Hours:** Immediately after the lecture or online via Zoom (in this case email in advance)

 This course takes place in block 4 (semester 2) over six weeks and involves lectures and computer sessions.
 The lectures are given by Niko Hauzenberger and Ping Wu, while the computer sessions are given by [...].
+You can find out more about the teaching team from their websites.

 ### Material for Computer Sessions